Hermenegildo Villanueva: Personal life

 Villanueva was born on the 25th of September, 1876 in Bais, Negros Oriental, one of the 11 children of Hermenegildo Villanueva y Regis (originally from Parián, Cebu) and Anselma Teves y Pinili of Dumaguete.
 He was privately tutored for primary education and finished secondary and tertiary education in Cebu.
 Upon finishing his studies, the Spanish–American War erupted and he became one of the leaders in the Negros Revolution.

 He was married to Asunción de la Peña Larena, daughter of Don Demetrio Larena and Maria Luisa de la Peña of Zamboanguita.
-They had only one son, Jesus Pablo Hermenegildo.
-He also fathered 5 children with Nemecia Diputado out of wedlock.
+They had only one son, Jesus Pablo Hermenegildo, and he had five children with Nemecia Diputado.

 As a sugar planter and progressive agriculturist, he was a long-time member of the board of directors of Central Azucarera de Bais y Tanjay founded by Tabacalera.
 He was also instrumental in the creation of the Sugar Central Board, forerunner of the present Sugar Regulatory Administration.